-The initial basis for the adoption of mlearning was the portability of mobile devices and the accessibility of learning materials from them, either offline or online.
-This represents the first non-adaptive generation that was seen as "e-learning through mobile computational devices" (Quinn, 2000).
+The initial basis for the adoption of m-learning has been the portability of mobile devices and the accessibility of learning materials from them, either offline or online.
+This represents the first 'non-adaptive' generation which was seen as "elearning through mobile computational devices" (Quinn, 2000).
 These initial m-learning applications transferred existing e-learning materials onto mobile devices to enable portability.
-Generic learning content viewed by students is a common characteristic between applications within this generation, that is, a "one-size-fits-all" approach, and the needs of individual learners may not be catered for.
-The main focus of these applications was on providing learning content in a mobile format to enable access irrespective of location and time (e.g., exam revision via a PDA, see Bull & Reid, 2004), as well as where the use of desktop and/ or laptop computers is inconvenient or impractical (e.g., a PDA guided tour tool in the Tate Modern museum, see Proctor & Burton, 2004).
-Becking et al. (2004) noted that applications of this generation must consider the various form factor issues regarding how learning materials fit on mobile devices.
+Generic learning content viewed by students is a common characteristic between applications within this generation i.e. a 'one-size-fits-all' approach, and the needs of individual learners may not be catered for.
+The main focus of these applications is on providing learning content in a mobile format to enable access irrespective of location and time (e.g. exam revision via a PDA (Bull & Reid, 2004)), as well as where the use of desktop and/or laptop computers is inconvenient or impractical (e.g. a PDA guided tour tool in the Tate Modern museum (Proctor & Burton, 2004).
+Becking et al. (2004) noted that applications of this generation must consider the size and font, quality and scope, as well as how learning materials fit on mobile devices.
 Further studies were identified by them in order to advance m-learning research which relate to the three subsequent m-learning generations.

-The second learning-preferences-based adaptive generation focuses on the importance of adapting applications to learner profiles or models (attributes typically include learners' individual learning preferences, learning strategies and learning characteristics).
-The concept of adaptive learning has arisen as a result of the previously-developed generic learning materials.
-The aims of these applications are to a) move towards delivering personalized and user-centered learning content to learners and b) to enhance the learning quality and experiences that they may give to users by matching the content to students' learning preferences (Laouris & Eteokleous, 2005).
-Distance learning students may especially benefit from a personalized application (Meisalo, Torvinen, Suhonen, & Sutinen, 2002) for two reasons.
+The second 'learning-preferences'-based adaptive generation focuses on the importance of adapting applications to learner profiles or models (attributes typically include learners' individual learning preferences, learning strategies and learning characteristics).
+The concept of

+'adaptive learning' has arisen as a result of the previously-developed generic learning materials.
+The aims of these applications is to (a) move towards delivering personalized and user-centered learning content to learners and (b) to enhance the learning quality and experiences that it may give to users by matching the content to students' learning preferences (Laouris & Etekleous, 2005).
+Distance learning students may especially benefit from a personalized application (Meisalo et al., 2002) of two reasons.
 First, the learning goals of a diverse range of distance-learning students may not be met by a generic course.
-For example, they may have significant differences in their ages, educational backgrounds, family commitments and responsibilities, proficiency levels, learning needs and requirements.
+For example, they may have vast differences between their ages, educational backgrounds, family commitments and responsibilities, proficiency levels, learning needs and requirements.
 Secondly, these students work independently away from their education institution.
-Intelligent customization of learning materials may result in a higher level of understanding, becoming more motivated to learn and study, and achieving an improved learning experience.
+Intelligent customization of learning materials may result in them acquiring a higher level of understanding, becoming more motivated to learn/study, and achieving an improved learning experience.
 Similarly, m-learning students may benefit from adaptive learning because of the limitations of mobile devices, possible restrictions or distractions in m-learning environments resulting in possible lower levels of concentration, and the special requirements of mobile learners (Parsons et al., 2007).

-It has been argued that presenting learners with learning materials that are consistent with the learner's preferences or characteristics, with structure and content that suits the students' learning styles, results in additional pedagogical benefits.
+It has been argued that by presenting learners with learning materials which are consistent with the learner's preferences or characteristics and when the material structure and content suits the students' learning styles, results in additional pedagogical benefits for learners.
 These include increased effectiveness in achieving understanding of learning concepts and simpler acquisition or absorption of learning content (Riding, 1996).
-Extensive research results from Graf (2007) established, via two evaluative studies, that a relationship does exist between a learner's learning styles (as defined by the dimensions of the Felder and Silverman learning styles model, 1988) and their working memory capacity.
-It was found that learners with a balanced learning style for the active/ reflective and the sensing/intuitive dimension, and those with a verbal learning style, tend to have a higher memory capacity.
+Extensive research results had been gained by Graf (2007) which established, via two evaluative studies, that a relationship does exist between a learners' learning styles (as defined by the dimensions within the Felder and Silverman learning styles model (Felder and Silverman, 1988) and their working memory capacity.
+It was found that learners with a balanced learning style for the active/reflective and the sensing/intuitive dimension, and those with a verbal learning style, tend to have a higher memory capacity.
 Learners with high working memory capacity may be those with a verbal or visual learning style.